jack-and-rozz/wikipedia-scripts/README.md

 ## Overview
-This repository contains the scripts to make a description generation dataset from Wikipedia articles and Wikidata descriptions.
+This repository contains scripts to make a description generation dataset from Wikipedia articles and Wikidata descriptions.
 Note that running all of these scripts requires time (1~2 days) and consumes a large amount of memories due to the size of the original data.

 ## How to run
 ### 0. Preparations